-The authors of this review would have readers believe that self-identification as a porn addict is a function of religious shame/moral disapproval about porn.
+The authors of this so-called review would have readers believe that self-identification as a porn addict is a function of religious shame/moral disapproval about porn.
 They only reviewed a small number of studies, which rely on the CPUI-9, an instrument developed by co-author Grubbs that produces skewed findings.
 The co-authors carefully omitted or misrepresented opposing research that has convincingly demonstrated that the studies they relied on in their review are misleading.

 Porn use levels are by far the strongest predictor of self-perceived porn addiction